The following module will discuss strategies for analyzing the data collected in mixed methods research.

 Once the data from the qualitative and quantitative portions of the study have been analyzed, the data will need to be integrated in an appropriate way depending on the purpose of the study.
 The integration of the data will maximize the strengths of each approach, while minimizing the weaknesses.
 Effective integration of the data is the key to utilizing the mixed methods approach to draw more comprehensive conclusions from a project.
 Three common methods for data integration are discussed below:

 - Data Consolidation or Merging – This can be achieved by jointly reviewed both types of data and consolidating them through the use of numeric codes or narrative.
 It typically requires transforming one dataset so that it can be compared to the other data set.
-For example, perhaps numeric codes are assigned to the narrative data collected in a qualitative study so that the results can be compare to the quantitative results.
+For example, perhaps numeric codes are assigned to the narrative data collected in a qualitative study so that the results can be compared to the quantitative results.

 - Connecting Data – When connecting data, one set of data is analyzed and the results are used to guide the subsequent data collection, thus make a connection between data sets, but not directly comparing results.
 This is used in two-phase projects where data is collected and analyzed sequentially.